IPA JobMatch er en job analyse, der ser jobbet indefra.

 limitations and restrictions, as well as an organization and work environment without overly rigid chains of command.

 To what extent is the culture trust-based and process-oriented and the environment characterised by a high degree of openness, tolerance and cooperation.
 Social skills are highly valued and many tasks are carried out in teams, complementing each other’s skills

 The degree to which the working environment is oriented towards relationships and processes, where social skills are one of several prerequisites for success.
 Quality and results are often a product of collaborative processes characterised by dialogue and knowledge sharing.
 People help each other to create meaning and coherence, and the environment is characterised by inclusiveness and room for diversity.

-The job is carried out in a working environment where less emphasis is placed on personal relationships, but more on managing according to some fixed rules and clear principles.
-The environment is more case-oriented than people-oriented, and there is little understanding for people who go off the rails or behave differently from the norm.
-People talk mostly about factual and professional issues, and rarely about anything not related to work.
+The job is performed in a work environment where there is less emphasis on personal relationships and more on following a set of rules and clear principles.
+The environment is more case-oriented than people-oriented, and there is little understanding for people who go off the rails or behave differently than the norm.
+People talk mostly about business and professional topics, and it’s rare to talk about anything unrelated to work.
 Discipline is valued, a deal is a deal and explanations are just a poor excuse.
-There is little room for emotion here and you have to talk about your problems elsewhere than at work.
-In general, there is little openness or tolerance, and great demands are made on the individual’s ability to adapt to the rules and
+There’s not much room for emotions and you have to talk about your problems outside of work.
+Overall, there is limited inclusiveness and tolerance, and high demands are placed on the individual’s ability to adapt to the rules and

 JobMatch trait # 8

 To what extent do people cooperate on the basis of openness and trust in each other?
 The warmth and positivity of the working environment, and the basic friendliness and helpfulness of the company.
 The degree to which there is a general feeling of togetherness, which is a lever for the actual performance of tasks.